reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 import pandas as pd
 ```

 Next, we define the State class, which contains the application's state and logic.
 The `fetch_stock_data` function fetches stock data for the specified companies and transforms it into a format suitable for display in AG Grid.

-We call this method when clicking on a button, by linking the `on_click` trigger of the button to this state function.
+We call this function when clicking on a button, by linking the `on_click` trigger of the button to this state function.

 We define state variables, any fields in your app that may change over time (A Var is directly rendered into the frontend of the app).

-The `data` field stores the raw stock data fetched from Yahoo Finance.
+The `data` state variable stores the raw stock data fetched from Yahoo Finance.
 We transform this data to round the values and store it as a list of dictionaries, which is the format that AG Grid expects.

-The data is sorted by date and ticker in descending order and stored in the `dict_data` State var.
+The transformed data is sorted by date and ticker in descending order and stored in the `dict_data` state variable.

-The `datetime_now` field stores the current datetime when the data was fetched.
+The `datetime_now` state variable stores the current datetime when the data was fetched.